MI-BioLab/region-learner/rtabmap/README.md

 ### Inference mode
 This is the inference phase; after training on a particular environment the robot can predict the regions probabilities by observing the images it is acquiring.
 Here, you should specify the parameters:
 - **ModelPath** because the inference mode requires the trained model;
- - **UseGPU** whether use GPU for the model inference.
+ - **UseGPU** whether use GPU for the inference.
 Since the model is very cheap, in our experiments the inference was always performed using CPU;
  - **TargetHeight** and **TargetWidth** to define the image size to feed the model;
  - **UseExponentialMovingAverage** and **Alpha** if you want to use the exponential moving average;

 ## Code
 The classes for the graph clustering have been added to the code.
 Since for now the algorithm isn't able to reassign a node to a different cluster (because the neural network isn't trained in a continual learning fashion), the code is simplified to perform a static clustering.
 You can find the implementation in the folders ```rtabmap/corelib/include/rtabmap/core/graph_clustering``` and ```rtabmap/corelib/src/graph_clustering```, for headers and cpp respectively.